Skip to main content

 You can manage your cookie preferences through your browser settings by:

 Please note that disabling certain cookies may affect the functionality of the Website.
 Third-party cookies are subject to their respective privacy policies, which we encourage you to review.
-We are not responsible for third-party cookies but ensure our partners comply with applicable privacy laws.
+For full details, please review our Cookie Policy.

 3.2 Cookie Retention